 This trip was to Chapala, Mexico.
-It’s a small town located about 45 minutes drive from the Airport in Guadalajara, Jalisco Mexico.
-About 1 hours drive from the city itself.
-Before arriving at the Airport there is a wheelchair transport company that you can make arrangements with for pick-up.
+It’s a small town located about 45 minutes drive from the airport in Guadalajara, Jalisco Mexico.
+About 1 hour drive from the city itself.
+Before arriving at the airport there is a wheelchair transport company that you can make arrangements with for pick-up.
 They have Vans with lifts and can take you to Guadalajara, Chapala, etc. Just tell them your destination.
 Tel 0133-3620-9592 and 0133-1566-9251 and the cellular phone is 04433-1602-5855.
 If you speak Spanish you can talk to the phone service. if you only speak English, please speak to the Supervisor on his cell.

 I have been traveling to many different locations in Mexico since 2007 and Chapala I will say has been the best place so far.
 HEAVENLY!
 I plan to return there in the near future.

 Thanks for your nice travel writing!
 An incomplete c-4/5 here and thinking of Mexico for winter retirement.

 Tried the above cell number with some additional numbers[ country codes] but got a non-english speaking person.
 Still trying to find wheel chair van transportation to Chapala from Guadalajara airport.